 Burlington-based Dealer.com, a software and digital marketing company, is one place employees followed the positive trend.
-Some employees received large sums of money from cashing out shares when the company was acquired by New York-based company Dealertrack, according to company spokeswoman Alison von Puschendorf.

 The company was sold for $620 million and 8.7 million shares of Dealertrack stock.
 The acquisition was announced in December and closed in March.

 But revised economic statistics can change the picture.
 For example, the bureau originally reported a 1 percent decline in national GDP but revised it Wednesday to a 2.9 percent decline -- the biggest contraction since the recession five years ago.